 If you read a few articles on this site, you might have noticed that some of them show a date in the upper left corner while others don't.
 The ones with the date are the time sensitive ones.

 I did this on articles that cover current events or pages where I review programs.
-This way, when the date is displayed, people can judge whether the information is up-to-date.
-So, when discussing technology it makes sense that something written within the last year is more helpful than something that was written 5 years ago.
+When discussing technology it makes sense that something written within the last year is more helpful than something that was written 5 years ago.

-This now brings me to why a site with static pages makes more sense for businesses that are only advertising their services.
-For example, if you have a construction business in Florida (just an example), you will most likely need a site that can explain the services being offered, the areas in which these services are being offered, an about us page, and maybe a gallery showing off the work...
+As for businesses that are only looking to advertise their services, static pages make more sense.
+For example, if you have a construction business (just an example), you will most likely need a site that can explain the services being offered, the areas in which these services are being offered, an about us page, and maybe a gallery showing off the work.

 For something like this, why would you need a solution that can handle time sensitive information?
 After all, you will most likely just setup this website and leave it that way for a while -- at least this is what most owners of these type of businesses do.